Is An Asphalt Driveway The Right Choice For Your Home?

 Asphalt is pliable, making it much more forgiving than concrete when it comes to heaving from freeze and thaw cycles.
 Asphalt driveways are also very beneficial if you happen to live in a snowy region as the black color of the asphalt can soak in the heat from the sun and melt snow much faster than any other type of driveway surface.

 A new asphalt driveway can be installed by an asphalt paving contractor in a relatively short amount of time, usually a day or two after the sub-grade preparation which can take anywhere from less than a day to a couple of weeks.
 There’s very little inconvenience when having asphalt driveways installed, unless you live in a region that requires the sub-grade to sit and air out for a couple of weeks.
 Asphalt driveways can generally be driven on at least 24 hours after installation.
 However, new asphalt can take years to fully cure, so minor scarring of the surface may occur from sharp turns, power steering divots, tractor tires, snow blade… a variety of things for the first couple of years, especially on hot sunny days.

-All driveways age and deteriorate and become a use and safety hazard.
-The goal with any driveway should be to maximize the life of expectancy as much as possible before having to completely remove and replace it.
-This requires a solid plan with frequent maintenance of every 3 to 5 years!
+All driveways age, deteriorate and can become a safety hazard.
+The goal with any driveway should be to maximize the life expectancy as much as possible before having to completely remove and replace it.
+This requires a solid plan with maintenance of every 3 to 5 years.

 Of the four types of driveways, an asphalt driveway is #3

 when comparing cost and #2 when comparing ongoing maintenance.